 (jobs are being left unfilled, used car prices are surging, the pandemic recovery is uneven, the inflation rate increased, etc. )

-We don’t know what going to happen next week.
-Therefore, we changed our plan and pay off a mortgage as soon as possible.
+Therefore, we changed our plan.
+We were focused on paying off our mortgage as soon as possible.

-In June 2021, we paid off the mortgage in 8 years!
-We are officially debt-free!
-Here are what we did to pay off the mortgage in 8 years while still enjoying our life.
+In June 2021, we paid off our mortgage in 8 years!
+Here are what we did to pay off a mortgage in 8 years while maintaining a reasonable living.